lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/02-quick-start.rst

    .. tab-item:: Connecting antenna

-      To use WiFi you are **required** to connect the 2.4GHz/5GHz antenna provided in BeagleV Ahead box.
-Below is a guide to connect the antenna to your BeagleV Ahead board.
+      To use WiFi you are **required** to connect the 2.4GHz/5GHz antenna provided in BeagleV-Ahead box.
+Below is a guide to connect the antenna to your BeagleV-Ahead board.

       .. figure:: images/antenna-guide/connect.*
           :align: center
-          :alt: Connecting 2.4GHz/5GHz antenna to BeagleV Ahead.
+          :alt: Connecting 2.4GHz/5GHz antenna to BeagleV-Ahead.

-          Connecting 2.4GHz/5GHz antenna to BeagleV Ahead.
+          Connecting 2.4GHz/5GHz antenna to BeagleV-Ahead.

    .. tab-item:: Disconnecting antenna

-      If for some reason you want to disconnect the antenna from your BeagleV Ahead board you can follow the guide below to remove the antenna without breaking the uFL antenna connector.
+      If for some reason you want to disconnect the antenna from your BeagleV-Ahead board you can follow the guide below to remove the antenna without breaking the uFL antenna connector.

       .. figure:: images/antenna-guide/disconnect.*
           :align: center
-          :alt: Removing 2.4GHz/5GHz antenna to BeagleV Ahead.
+          :alt: Removing 2.4GHz/5GHz antenna to BeagleV-Ahead.

-          Removing 2.4GHz/5GHz antenna to BeagleV Ahead.
+          Removing 2.4GHz/5GHz antenna to BeagleV-Ahead.

 Tethering to PC
 ****************